doyaGu/BallancePlayer/README.md

 ## ChangeLog

+### v0.3.3 (2024-10-01)

+**New Features**

+- Added the `LogMode` setting to control log mode.
+- Added the `Verbose` setting with the `--verbose` option to control debug log output.
+- Introduced the `ApplyHotfix` setting with the `--no-hotfix` option to control whether script hotfixes are applied.
+- Added the `ClipCursor` setting with the `--clip-cursor` option to manage cursor clipping behavior.
+- Added more graphics settings and options.
+- Improved error messaging for better clarity.

+**Changes**

+- Logs now overwrite the existing file instead of appending to it.
+- Reorganized configuration categories for better structure.
+- Where possible, relative paths are now used.

 ### v0.3.2 (2024-07-16)

 **Bug Fixes**

-- Fix broken plugin registration.
+- Fixed an issue with broken plugin registration.

-**Changed**
+**Changes**

-- Create window in the center of the screen by default.
+- The application window now opens in the center of the screen by default.

 ### v0.3.1 (2024-03-04)

 **Bug Fixes**

-- Fix possible abnormal resolution problem.
+- Fixed a potential issue with abnormal resolution settings.

 ### v0.3.0 (2023-05-20)

-**News**
+**New Features**

-- Add a new setting `ChildWindowRendering` and corresponding command-line option `--child-window-rendering` to control whether to render in a child window.
+- Added the `ChildWindowRendering` setting with the `--child-window-rendering` option to control rendering in a child window.

 **Bug Fixes**

-- Fix a possible black screen problem during full-screen switching.
+- Resolved a possible black screen issue when switching to full-screen mode.

-**Changed**
+**Changes**

-- No longer to rendering in a separate window by default.
+- By default, rendering is no longer done in a separate window.

 ### v0.2.4 (2023-03-23)

 **Bug Fixes**

-- Fix game initialization failure when no screen mode is selected in setup dialog.
+- Fixed a game initialization failure that occurred when no screen mode was selected in the setup dialog.
-- Fix improper render driver initialization process.
+- Corrected the render driver initialization process.

 ### v0.2.3 (2023-03-13)

-**News**

-- Allow to run multiple instance.
+**New Features**

+- Added support for running multiple instances of the game.

 **Bug Fixes**

-- Fix the bug that the game crashes upon exit.
+- Fixed a crash that occurred when exiting the game.

-**Changed**

-- Deprecate `Resizable`.
-- Deprecate `ClipMouse`.
+**Changes**

+- Deprecated the `Resizable` and `ClipMouse` settings.
-- Improve error messages.
+- Enhanced error messages for better clarity.
-- Refactor codebase to simplify implementation.
+- Refactored the codebase to simplify the implementation.

 ### v0.2.2 (2023-01-23)

-**News**
+**New Features**

-- Add a new setting `ManualSetup` and corresponding command-line option `--manual-setup` to control whether to show setup dialog box at startup.
+- Added the `ManualSetup` setting and corresponding `--manual-setup` command-line option to control whether the setup dialog box is shown at startup.

 **Bug Fixes**

-- Fix broken command line short option parsing.
+- Fixed issues with short option parsing in the command line.

-**Changed**

-- Deprecate `AdaptiveCamera`.
+**Changes**

+- Deprecated the `AdaptiveCamera` setting.
-- Deprecate delay-loaded DLL.
+- Deprecated delay-loaded DLL.
-- Deprecate path customization.
+- Deprecated path customization.
-- Simplify the workaround for enumeration of driver and screen mode.
+- Simplified the workaround for driver and screen mode enumeration.

 ### v0.2.1 (2022-11-24)

-**News**
+**New Features**

-- Support console log.
+- Added support for console logging.
-- Add a new setting `LoadAllManagers` and corresponding command-line option `--load-all-managers` to control whether player loads all managers.
+- Added the `LoadAllManagers` setting with the `--load-all-managers` command-line option to control whether all managers are loaded.
-- Add a new setting `LoadAllBuildingBlocks` and corresponding command-line option `--load-all-building-blocks` to control whether player loads all building blocks.
+- Added the `LoadAllBuildingBlocks` setting with the `--load-all-building-blocks` option to control whether all building blocks are loaded.
-- Add a new setting `LoadAllPlugins` and corresponding command-line option `--load-all-plugins` to control whether player loads all plugins.
+- Added the `LoadAllPlugins` setting with the `--load-all-plugins` command-line option to control whether all plugins are loaded.

 **Bug Fixes**

-- Fix the problem that player changes screen mode incorrectly.
+- Fixed an issue where the screen modes will be changed incorrectly.
-- Fix the problem that player can not startup if a wrong path setting exists.

-**Changed**
+- Resolved a startup failure caused by incorrect path settings.

+**Changes**

-- Remove dependency on the modified version of `TT_InterfaceManager_RT.dll`.
-Avoid to modify original files.
+- Removed the dependency on the modified version of `TT_InterfaceManager_RT.dll`.

 ### v0.2.0 (2022-10-15)

-**News**
+**New Features**

-- Add the Chinese version of README.
+- Added a Chinese version of the README.

 ### v0.2.0-rc1 (2022-10-09)

 **Bug Fixes**

-- Fix possible crash problem upon exit.
+- Fixed a potential crash issue that occurred upon exiting the game.

-**Changed**
+**Changes**

-- Improve game loop.
+- Improved the game loop for better performance.

 ### v0.2.0-beta4 (2022-10-02)

 **Bug Fixes**

-- Fix the problem that player can not switch between fullscreen and windowed mode when using OpenGL.
+- Fixed an issue preventing the player from switching between fullscreen and windowed mode when using OpenGL.
-- Fix error-prone task switching.
+- Resolved problems with task switching that could lead to errors.

 ### v0.2.0-beta3 (2022-10-01)

 **Bug Fixes**

-- Fix the problem that UI will crash on task switching in fullscreen mode.
+- Fixed a UI crash that occurred during task switching in fullscreen mode.
-- Fix the problem that specifying a display driver has no effect.
+- Resolved an issue where specifying a display driver had no effect.

-**Changed**
+**Changes**

-- Swap the positions of `Driver` and `Screen Mode` in FullScreen Setup Dialog.
+- Swapped the positions of `Driver` and `Screen Mode` in the `FullScreen Setup` dialog.

 ### v0.2.0-beta2 (2022-09-28)

 **Bug Fixes**

-- Fix pop-up black screen after exiting.
+- Fixed a pop-up black screen issue after exiting.

 ### v0.2.0-beta1 (2022-09-28)

 **Bug Fixes**

-- Fix forced fullscreen Vsync.
+- Fixed forced fullscreen Vsync.
-- Fix window position restoration.
+- Fixed the issue that window position can not be restored correctly.

 ### v0.2.0-alpha4 (2022-09-25)

 **Bug Fixes**

-- Fix the black screen error on the monitor which is not support 640x480 resolution.
+- Resolved a black screen error on monitors that do not support 640x480 resolution.

 ### v0.2.0-alpha2 (2022-09-23)

-**News**
+**New Features**

-- Support in-game debug mode.
+- Added support for in-game debug mode.
-- Support new command line options style like `--root-path=<dir>`.
+- Introduced new command-line options like `--root-path=<dir>`.

 ### v0.2.0-alpha1 (2022-09-17)

-**News**

-- Support more resolutions.
-- Support skipping the opening animation.
-- Support mouse clip.
-- Support off-site startup.
-- Support game path customization.
+**New Features**

-- Support Virtools console output.
+- Added support for more resolutions, skipping the opening animation, mouse clipping, off-site startup, game path customization, and Virtools console output.
-- Add many new settings and corresponding command-line options.
+- Introduced many new settings and corresponding command-line options.

 **Bug Fixes**

-- Fix the problematic fullscreen setup.
+- Fixed issues with fullscreen setup.
-- Fix the problem that player will be stuck when using custom resolution.
+- Resolved an issue where the player would get stuck when using custom resolutions.

-**Changed**
+**Changes**

-- Unify log and error output.
+- Unified log and error output.
-- Rearrange settings and corresponding command-line options.
+- Rearranged settings and corresponding command-line options.

 ### v0.1.9 (2022-08-30)

 **Bug Fixes**

-- Fix the incorrect position saving mechanism when it comes to exiting full screen.
+- Fixed an issue with the position-saving mechanism when exiting fullscreen mode.

-**Changed**
+**Changes**

-- If the window is resizable (window has a title), it shows in the upper-left corner with a title and a slim margin from the screen edge when the window position is set to 0.
+- If the window is resizable (with a title), it now appears in the upper-left corner with a slim margin from the screen edge when the window position is set to 0.
-- The saved value of window position can be negative.
+- The saved window position value can now be negative.
-- Save last game mode (fullscreen or windowed) and restore it next time the game startups.
+- The game will now save the last used game mode (fullscreen or windowed) and restore it the next time it starts up.

 ### v0.1.8 (2022-08-17)

 **Bug Fixes**

-- Fix the bug that the game locks at 60 FPS on 144Hz monitor when v-sync is enabled.
+- Fixed an issue where the game was locked at 60 FPS on 144Hz monitors when v-sync was enabled.
-- Fix the bug that the game can not find multiple drivers.
+- Resolved a bug preventing the game from finding multiple display drivers.

 ### v0.1.7 (2022-08-15)

-**News**
+**New Features**

-- Add two new settings `X` and `Y`, and corresponding command-line options `-x` and `-y` to set the screen coordinate of the upper-left corner of the window.
+- Added `X` and `Y` settings with corresponding `-x` and `-y` options to set the screen coordinates of the upper-left corner of the window.

 **Bug Fixes**

-- Fix the bug that the game window resizes unnaturally before starting.
+- Fixed an issue where the game window resized unnaturally before starting.

-**Changed**
+**Changes**

-- Save last window position and restore it next time the game startups.
+- The last window position is now saved and restored on the next startup.

 ### v0.1.6 (2022-08-05)

-**News**
+**New Features**

-- Add a new setting `Borderless` and corresponding command-line option `-c` to startup in borderless mode.
+- Added the `Borderless` setting with the `-c` option to start in borderless mode.
-- Add a new setting `Resizable` and corresponding command-line option `-s` to make window resizable.
+- Added the `Resizable` setting with the `-s` option to make the window resizable.

-**Changed**
+**Changes**

-- Make window not resizable by default.
+- The window is now non-resizable by default.

 ### v0.1.5 (2022-07-20)

-**News**
+**New Features**

-- Support 32-bit color mode.
+- Added support for 32-bit color mode.
-- Add command-line long option support.
+- Added support for command-line long options.
-- Add a new setting `Language` and corresponding command-line option `-l` to set game language.
+- Added the `Language` setting with the `-l` option to set the game language.
-- Add a new setting `UnlockFramerate` and corresponding command-line option `-u` to unlock the frame-rate limitation.
+- Added the `UnlockFramerate` setting with the `-u` option to unlock the frame-rate limit.

 **Bug Fixes**

-- Fix the bug that the game UI will be disordered between task switching.
+- Fixed a UI disorder bug during task switching.

-**Changed**
+**Changes**

-- Change the command-line option for disabling task switching from `-d` to `-e`.
+- Changed the command-line option for disabling task switching from `-d` to `-e`.
-- Reimplement initialization configuration mechanism.
+- Reimplemented the initialization configuration mechanism.
-- Rewritten the command-line support.
+- Rewrote command-line support.
-- Integrate the function of ResDll.
+- Integrated the functions of `ResDll`.

 ### v0.1.4 (2022-05-12)

-**News**
+**New Features**

-- Add a new setting `PauseOnTaskSwitch` and corresponding command-line option `-p` to enable game pause on task switching.
+- Added the `PauseOnTaskSwitch` setting with the `-p` option to enable game pause during task switching.

 **Bug Fixes**

-- Fix the bug that the game exits early.
-- Fix the bug that the game crashes upon exit.
+- Fixed bugs where the game would exit early and crash upon exit.

-**Changed**
+**Changes**

-- Remove unnecessary virtual functions to improve performance.
+- Removed unnecessary virtual functions to improve performance.
-- Remove the Interface Sprite that will not be used in the game.
+- Removed the unused Interface Sprite.
-- Improve Error-Handling.
+- Improved error handling.

 ### v0.1.3 (2022-05-09)

-**News**
+**New Features**

-- Support command-line options.
+- Added support for command-line options.

 **Bug Fixes**

-- Fix the bug that the game will crash in fullscreen mode.
-- Fix the bug that the game will be stuck between task switching.
+- Fixed fullscreen crash.
+- Fixed task switching issues.
-- Fix the bug that the game will show resolution duplicates in Graphics Options.
+- Fixed resolution duplicates in Graphics Options.

-**Changed**
+**Changes**

-- Remove dependency on `Dsetup.dll` since it is normally needless to check the DirectX version on a modern PC.
+- Removed dependency on `Dsetup.dll` since checking DirectX is unnecessary on modern PCs.
-- Disable Exception Handling to improve performance.
+- Removed exception handling to improve performance.

 ### v0.1.2 (2022-05-08)

 **Bug Fixes**

-- Fix the bug that the game maybe crashes when upon exit.
+- Fixed an issue where the game might crash upon exit.

-**Changed**
+**Changes**

-- Change to generate default config file when no configuration file is found.
+- Default config files are now generated when no configuration file is found.
-- Replace the remaining registry operation in the main function.
+- Replaced remaining registry operations in the main function.
-- Disable Exception Handling to improve performance.
-- Remove an unnecessary class `FixedString`.
+- Removed `FixedString`.

 ### v0.1.1 (2022-05-04)

-**News**
+**New Features**

-- Support initialization file configuration.
+- Added support for initialization file configuration.

 **Bug Fixes**

-- Fix the bug that the game displays incompletely in windowed mode.
+- Fixed an issue where the game displayed incompletely in windowed mode.

-**Changed**
+**Changes**

-- Remove some unknown class members.
+- Removed some unknown class members.

 ### v0.1.0 (2022-05-03)

 **Bug Fixes**

-- Fix the bug that the memory checking gets the wrong result.
+- Fixed a memory checking bug that caused incorrect results.